DanielTsiang/CS50ai/project4/shopping/README.md

 ### Background
 Given information about a user — how many pages they’ve visited, whether they’re shopping on a weekend, what web browser they’re using, etc. — the nearest-neighbor classifier will predict whether the user will make a purchase.
-The number of nearest-neighbors used (i.e. the k-value) is tuned, via cross-validated grid search, to improve the performance of the classifier.
+The number of features and nearest-neighbors used (i.e. k-values) were tuned, via cross-validated grid search, to improve the performance of the classifier.

 To train the classifier, shopping.csv contains data from a shopping website from about 12,000 users sessions.
 The data set is scaled using statistics that are robust to outliers, thus further improving the model's prediction performance.